-Join us for this free 1-hour webinar where we answer the question, “Why do we need hypothesis tests in process improvement?” and then stay with us as we walk you through a real, live hypothesis test direct from the Bahama Bistro!
+Join us for this free 1-hour advanced webinar where we answer the question, “Why do we need hypothesis tests in process improvement?” and then stay with us as we walk you through a real, live hypothesis test direct from the Bahama Bistro!

 Webinar Recording: How to Set Up and Run Hypothesis Tests